 The IFoA may offer an online questionnaire and your participation in this would be appreciated.
-This questionnaire will be available for completion for a short period in Semester 2.

 5.5.
 Award and Progression Requirements

 The University operates Heriot-Watt Assessment and Progression System (HAPS) which specifies minimum progression requirements.
 Schools have the option to apply progression requirements above the minimum University requirement, which are approved by the Studies Committees.
 Students should refer to the programme specific information on progression requirements.
 This information is detailed below.